anikethate7/NyayGuru-API-main/README.md

 ## Setting Up Google OAuth

-To enable Google login functionality in NyayGuru:
+To enable Google login functionality in Lawzo:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one